 Application : Applied

-Explanation on application of the practice : The Speak Up Policy adopted in February 2018 was an update of the Company's Whistle Blowing Policy and Procedure (first adopted in 2012) to promote responsible corporate conduct across the Group.
+Explanation on : application of the practice The Speak Up Policy adopted in February 2018 was an update of the Company's Whistle Blowing Policy and Procedure (first adopted in 2012) to promote responsible corporate conduct across the Group.
 The Policy is intended to encourage employees and stakeholders to report actual or perceived unethical or illegal conduct of employees, Management, Directors and other stakeholders across the Company to appropriate channels in a strictly confidential manner without any fear of harassment, intimidation, victimisation or reprisal.

 The Policy also establishes an Ethics Committee which is responsible to evaluate and investigate all complaints received pursuant to the Speak Up Policy.
 The Ethics Committee reports to the AC on a quarterly basis the status of all complaints received, under investigations and closed in current quarter.
 The Speak Up Policy is posted under the Corporate Governance Section on the Company's website.

-Explanation for departure :
+Explanation for : departure Not applicable

-Large companies to complete the co equired to complete the columns below.
-Non-large companies are encouraged is below.
+Large companies are to complete the colur required to complete the columns below.
+Non-large companies are encouraged nns below.

 Measure :

 Timeframe :